For cPanel & WHM 11.48

 |Account Upgrades/Downgrades||A user modifies the package for an account, or uses WHM's Upgrade/Downgrade an Account interface (Home >> Account Functions >> Upgrade/Downgrade an Account).|

 |Altered RPMs Check||The |

-This event does not apply to cPanel account backups that a user generates via the cPanel interface.
+This event does not apply to cPanel account backups that a cPanel user generates.

 |cPanel Backup Destination Disabled||A user disables a backup destination.|

 |cPanel Configuration Checks||cPanel & WHM cannot find the |

 |cPanel Required Perl Module Auto Installs||cPanel & WHM requires a Perl module that the |

 cPHulk generates an alert. cPHulk is cPanel & WHM's brute force protection feature.

 |Disk Integrity Check||cPanel & WHM checks the integrity of a hard disk.|